 Welcome to the second part of my space travel hoaxes article about the space fantasies of the Nationax Aeronautix and Xpace Administratiox.
 Here I analyze the NAXA Apollo 11 manned spacecraft 1969 fantasy trip to the Moon.

-Manned space trips differ from simple one-way satellite launches that apart from speeding up, you turn, brake, land, re-start and re-enter that apparently was very easy 1969!
+Manned space trips differ from simple one-way satellite launches that, apart from speeding up, you turn, brake, land and re-start in space and re-enter on Earth that apparently was very easy 1969!

 According the US National Aeronautics and Space Act of 1958 you should know: